Rates, discounts and monetary transactions

 Deed establishing easements.
 Owner of dominant/servient estate

-but from 525
+time spent basis, but from

 Deed establishing leasehold.
 Leaseholder